Nick-Maro/easyzkp/README.md

  **Efficient Implementation**: Schnorr signatures are compact and computationally efficient, requiring only a few elliptic curve operations per round.

- **Post-Quantum Considerations**: While elliptic curve discrete logarithm is vulnerable to Shor's algorithm on large-scale quantum computers, the multi-round approach and potential use of hash-based commitments provide additional security layers.
+ **Post-Quantum Considerations**: While elliptic curve discrete logarithm is vulnerable to Shor's algorithm on large scale quantum computers, the multi-round approach and potential use of hash based commitments provide additional security layers.

 This makes NPK Schnorr authentication ideal for:
 - Blockchain and cryptocurrency wallets